Generative Design AI Workflow

 Must Haves

-These tools are basal needs for the overall process of setting parameters for Generative Design studies.
+These tools are base needs for the overall process of setting parameters for Generative Design studies.

 Must Have tools for Generative Design